ricketytoc/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 The given index is invalid.
   * 1a1.
-EmployeeManager shows an error message.
+EmployeeManager shows an error message.<br>
     Use case ends.

 **Use case: UC4 - Edit an employee**